MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/bluetooth/bluetooth-low-energy-audio.md

 ACX decides the circuit order of stream state transitions based on the audio flow and whether the state is transitioning to a more active or less active state.

-- For Render streams going from a less-active state to a more-active state, the profile circuit will receive the event first, followed by the streaming circuit.
+- For Render streams going from a less-active state to a more-active state, the profile circuit receives the event first, followed by the streaming circuit.
-- For Render streams going from a more-active state to a less-active state, the streaming circuit will receive the event first, followed by the profile circuit.
+- For Render streams going from a more-active state to a less-active state, the streaming circuit receives the event first, followed by the profile circuit.
-- For Capture streams going from a less-active state to a more-active state, the streaming circuit will receive the event first, followed by the profile circuit.
+- For Capture streams going from a less-active state to a more-active state, the streaming circuit receives the event first, followed by the profile circuit.
 - For Capture streams going from a more-active state to a less-active state, the profile circuit with receive the event first, followed by the streaming circuit.

 #### Prepare stream